Land use, development and planning policy research

 Local Aggregates Assessment for the West of England

 The National Planning Policy Framework (NPPF) requires Mineral Planning Authorities to plan for a steady and adequate supply of aggregates by preparing a Local Aggregates Assessment (LAA) each year.
-This is based on a rolling average of 10 year sales data and other relevant information, including an assessment of all aggregate supply options.
+The report is based on sales data and other relevant information, including an assessment of all aggregate supply options.